edap/edap.github.com/_posts/2016-06-07-terrain-from-texture.md

 ## Add the background

 To add the background I've preferred to use a [skydome](http://www.ianww.com/blog/2014/02/17/making-a-skydome-in-three-dot-js/) instead a [skybox](https://aerotwist.com/tutorials/create-your-own-environment-maps/).
 It is simpler and and in my case it fits perfectly my needs because most of the time the mountains are covering the sky.
-It is also possible to obtain nice effect with small texture, in my example the texture is only 128x128 px.
+It is possible to obtain nice effects with only one small texture, in my example the texture is only 128x128 px.
 The method that take care of the background is called `createSkyBox`.

 ## Press the bar to enter the dog

 This sketch has 2 modes, one with a barking dog and another without it.
-The variable in which the mode is saved is called `barkingDog`, and its status get swapped pressing the bar.
+The variable in which the mode is saved is called, with no surprise, `barkingDog`, and its status get swapped pressing the bar.
 To move the camera up and down, i've applied a `sin` movement on the `y` axis of the camera.
 I've defined a camera height, and a maximum height position that is equal to `cameraHeight * 1.2`.
-I've stored this value in the `yPos` variable, and I've used it also to define the `y` position of the camera's lookAt position.
-The `moveCamera` function looks now like this:

 ```javascript
 function moveCamera() {